Most Popular Questions

 How does MSS work?

-Clinicians can log in, create their work site (ICU or Non-ICU), enter a patients clinical profile and list of medications and MSS calculates the patient’s QT risk score and reports any major drug-drug interactions that are relevant to that patient.
-Importantly, when MSS reports a warning of QT risk, it also suggests alternatives such as, obtain ECG to check QT, change to alternatives for high risk drugs or correct low serum potassium before prescribing.
+Clinicians can log in, create their own work site (specific for ICU or Non-ICU patients), enter a patient's clinical profile and a list of medications.
+MSS calculates the patient’s QT risk score and reports any major drug-drug interactions that are relevant to that patient.
+Importantly, when MSS reports a warning of QT risk, it also suggests management alternatives such as, obtain ECG to check QT, change to alternative drug(s) for high risk drugs or correct low serum potassium before prescribing.

 How is MSS better than conventional “Alerts” based on computerized drug surveillance?

 - Rapid drug list entry with autocomplete and spell check for greater accuracy

 - Tailored management recommendations using each patient’s risk profile and: